PowerFeather/powerfeather-docs/docs/guides/get_started.md

 ![LED Blink](assets/led_blink.gif)

-The red `CHG` LED should flash momentarily, after which the green user `LED` blinks continuously.
+The red `CHG` LED should flash momentarily, after which then the green user `LED` blinks continuously.

 ## Run Example